 The two sides disclosed the accord, which includes the replacement of retiring Cato Chief Executive Officer Edward H. Crane with former BB&T Corp.
-(BBT) chairman John A. Allison, in a joint statement issued today.
+(BBT:US) chairman John A. Allison, in a joint statement issued today.

 Cato backed litigation challenging President Barack Obama’s 2010 health-care reform legislation.
 The brothers, principals of the closely held refining and chemical company Koch Industries Inc., have been active in Republican Party fundraising.
 The U.S. Supreme Court didn’t rule on the health-care law today, pushing the decision to June 28.

 “For a majority of Cato’s directors, the agreement confirms Cato’s independence and ensures that Cato is not viewed as controlled by the Kochs,” both sides said in the statement.

 “For Charles Koch and David Koch, the agreement helps ensure that Cato will be a principled organization that is effective in advancing a free society,” Cato and the Kochs said.

 Charles Koch, a Cato co-founder, and his brother sued the organization, Crane and the widow of Chairman Emeritus William Niskanen in state court in Kansas in March, seeking enforcement of an agreement that they said required Niskanen’s estate to offer his stock back to the institute and then to its surviving shareholders -- the brothers and Crane.